zspadar/lagopus-spring-exam/README.md

 - Instead of `"className"` goes the name of your class

 ### Endpoint TESTing
-- Create 2 endpoint tests
+- Create 2 endpoint tests all together or per endpoint.

 ## Question time!